 The Ombudsman will action complaints and can proactively investigate ASCF in the same way as undertaken for all other prisons within the network.

-ASCF has been placed in the Effective category of the Prison Custodial Performance Table when measured against other New Zealand prisons for the period from October 2016 to December 2016.
-Five other prisons were also rated as Effective.
+ASCF has been placed in the Exceeding category of the Prison Custodial Performance Table when measured against other New Zealand prisons for the period from July 2018 to September 2018.

-ASCF has attracted a low level of financial penalties for the period from October 2016 to December 2016, and overall penalties continue to be lower than 1 percent of its funding.
+Financial penalties at ASCF for the period from July 2018 to September 2018 is higher than the previous quarter (Q4), and overall penalties continue to be lower than 1 percent of its funding.
 This also indicates that ASCF is performing well.

-- 89 skip bins were repaired or painted plus 25 were manufactured during the quarter.
+- 9 Skip Bins were repaired or painted during the quarter.

-- Two trailers, four trolleys and 403 m3 of timber framing were made by prisoners in their PlaceMakers jobs.
+- 7 trailers and 649m3 of timber framing were made by prisoners in their PlaceMakers jobs.

-- Four cabins were made by prisoners in their Cabins To Go jobs, and 50 pallets of field stakes were also made by prisoners during the quarter.
+- 1 cabin was made by prisoners during their Eco-Pods role, and 19 pallets of field stakes were also made by prisoners during the quarter.

 - Category 1 KPIs (Chargeable Events).
 There were no Chargeable Events and no financial abatement as a result.

 - Category 3 KPIs (Custodial Performance – Operational Incidents).
 These KPIs are measured each quarter as Red, Amber or Green.
-These KPIs were assessed as Green and there was no financial abatement as a result.
+There were no financial abatements for Quarter One.

 - Category 4 KPIs (Rehabilitation & Reintegration).
 These KPIs are measured each quarter as Red, Amber, Yellow or Green.
-These KPIs were assessed as Yellow as there was scope to deliver better outcomes for prisoners, particularly in relation to employment, health and wellbeing, and managing finances.
-This resulted in a financial abatement of $43,742.
+These KPIs were assessed as Green in Quarter One as ASCF met the contracted outcomes for prisoners in relation to employment, health and wellbeing, and managing finances.
+This means that, there was no financial abatement for Quarter One.

 1The primary purpose of a Public Private Partnership is to improve the delivery of service outcomes from major public infrastructure.
 For more information on the New Zealand Public Private Partnership (PPP) Programme see: http://www.treasury.govt.nz/statesector/ppp